-A Carl Zeiss binocular biological microscope In excellent condition and all original.
-For those wanting a quality microscope without unnecessary complication this is an ideal instrument. x10 wide field eyepieces with x3.2, x10, x40 and x100 (oil immersion) objectives giving a magnification range of x32 to x1000.
+A Carl Zeiss binocular biological microscope in excellent condition and all original.
+For those wanting a quality microscope without unnecessary complication this is an ideal instrument. x10 wide field eyepieces with x10, x40 and x100 (oil immersion) objectives giving a magnification range of x100 to x1000.
 Mechanical stage with coaxial controls and a fixed condenser lens that has a flip in/out lower lens to make the condenser appropriate for the objective being used.
 Coaxial coarse and fine focus controls.
 6v 20 watt tungsten illumination with brightness control.
 A very nice well made microscope.
+Highly recommended

 click on the images to see a larger picture